Asian shares moderately higher with focus on inflation data

 Big Tech stocks were also weak.
 They and other high-growth stocks are seen as the most hurt by rising interest rates, and a 2.3% drop for Microsoft was the heaviest drag on the S&P 500.

-In energy trading, benchmark U.S. crude lost 1 cent to $81.52 a barrel in electronic trading on the New York Mercantile Exchange.
+In energy trading, benchmark U.S. crude gained 11 cents to $81.64 a barrel in electronic trading on the New York Mercantile Exchange.
 It advanced $1.79 per barrel to $81.53 per barrel.
-Brent crude, the international standard, added 2 cents to $85.63 a barrel.
+Brent crude, the international standard, added 13 cents to $85.74 a barrel.

 Credit: AP